akonecki/CodingProjects/ctci/iteration1/chapter5/README.md

 - have a temporary integer.
 Will need to iterate lg N number of fetches for each number.
 - the temporary integer will be essentially forward concatention of the previous bits with the new bit at the correct shifted index.
 - for now will iterate through all 30 bits (don't have to iterate through to negative for simplicity).

+#### Problem Issues
+- implementation is O(n log n) due to operating on all 31 bits.

+#### Problem Solution
+- there is a more efficient means.
+- counting the number of 0s and 1s for each bit position.
+- when counting for the 0th position get the count
+- performs recursively through counts of the zero and one,